-Seven of the 11 GICS (Global Industry Classification Standard) sectors posted positive returns over the 12-month period.
-The best performing sectors were Information Technology, Communication Services and Consumer Discretionary.
-The worst performing sectors were Utilities, Energy and Consumer Staples.
+All 11 GICS (Global Industry Classification Standard) sectors posted positive returns over the 6-month period.
+The best performing sectors were Information Technology, Communication Services and Energy.
+The worst performing sectors were Real Estate, Materials and Consumer Discretionary.

-Over the period, the U.S. dollar strengthened against the Japanese yen, while weakening against Canadian dollar, Euro currency and the British pound.
+Over the period, the U.S. dollar strengthened against the Canadian dollar and Japanese yen, while remaining flat against the Euro currency and British pound.

 At period end, the Fund was comprised of seven of the eleven sectors of the S&P 500 Index (C\$).
 If we do not like companies in a particular sector, we will zero weight the sector.
+Not owning any companies from the Consumer Staples, Energy, Real Estate and Utilities sectors was a positive for relative Fund performance.